opengeospatial/ogcapi-tiles/README.md

 The core is:
 * Only one collection
-* Only support for WebMercatorQuad
+* Support for predefined Tile Matrix Set (in OGC 17-083r2)
-* No TileMatrixSet definition
+  - No TileMatrixSet definition
-* No TileMatrixSet Link
 * No featureInfo
 * Can only retrieve one tile at a time
 * Has no information about updates